Always on

-STUN, A local residents group, believes that Pembrokeshire County Council's extraordinary plan to waste £40 million pounds of public money on a new road deserves to be challenged.
-We hired international expertise and looked at their proposal and its justification.
+STUN, A local residents group, believes that Pembrokeshire County Council's extraordinary plan to waste £40 million pounds of public money on a new road and bridge deserves to be challenged.

 Nothing stacks up.

 The road is simply not needed on the grounds that are claimed.
-PCC and their consultants, Atkins Realis, who are in receipt of £4 million plus of public money contracts so far (and counting), claim that the sea front road is about to be inundated by the sea.
+PCC and their consultants, Atkins Realis, who are in receipt of nearly £4 million plus of public money contracts so far (and counting), claim that the sea front road is about to be inundated by the sea.
 They have been saying this since 2014 - but the sea has not been obliging these last 11 years and they have been forced - endlessly - to repeat a one off picture from 2014 to make their point.

 STUN's alternative proposal